sirech/talk-humane-on-call-alerting/presentation.md

 - This is an actual quote, I'm not making it up
 -- Happened in a previous project that I joined as a Tech Lead
 - I've seen it where I work now.
 People get used to things that *are not* okay

 ---

-> We know this doesn't work, but we can't do anything about it

-???

-- The opposite of you build it you run it
-- You get the incidents but can't make the required changes

----